 Self-awareness is an important skill that we can cultivate to help us progress on our personal development journey, and we could all use a little more of it sometimes.

-In our stressful, modern lives it’s easy to react passively to our environment and fracture opportunities to connect.
-Possessing emotional intelligence and regulating our emotions should be one of the most valued skills; self-awareness is the cornerstone of that intelligence.
+In our stressful, modern lives, it’s easy to react passively to our environment and fracture opportunities to connect.
+Possessing emotional intelligence and regulating our emotions should be some of the most valued skills; self-awareness is the cornerstone of that intelligence.

 Read along for some tried-and-tested, science-based strategies to raise self-awareness.

 But first, we thought you might like to download our three Emotional Intelligence Exercises for free.
 These science-based exercises will not only enhance your ability to understand and work with your emotions, but also give you the tools to foster the emotional intelligence of your clients, students, or employees.